 Related post: Sulfate-Free Shampoo?
 The Science

-But this is the case with anything that you put on your scalp.
-It’s not the Batiste itself that’s an issue – but many people who don’t wash their hair enough and experience these problems might be using Batiste a lot, since it’s such a popular dry shampoo.
+But this is the case with anything you put on your scalp.
+It’s not the Batiste itself that’s an issue – but many people who don’t wash their hair enough and experience these problems will be using Batiste, since it’s such a popular dry shampoo.

 This post is based off part of a longer video about haircare misinformation on social media, which also covers sulfates, silicones, testing heat protectants with fire, benzene, washing your hair twice, and much more.